-If you’re in the south, or another place where snow is a rarity, you may find yourself in a conundrum the next few days.
+If you’re in the south where snow is a rarity, or you’ve been caught unprepared for an early season snow, you may find yourself in a conundrum when the white stuff starts pouring down.
 Lots of snow, no sled.
 Maybe you’re one of the lucky few with a store-bought sled.
 You’ll be the envy of the sledding hill crowd this snow day.
 But if not, don’t despair.

 There’s a long tradition in the south of makeshift sleds.
 In fact, I’d argue that sleds repurposed or created from household materials are the traditional sleds for snow days in the south.
 Read this list and then look around your house.
 I bet you’ll find a sled.
 I can’t vouch for the effectiveness or safety of these techniques.
 Use your judgment.

 Keep in mind that anything you repurpose for a sled will probably get ruined and no longer be able to serve its original purpose.
 But it’s worth it, right?
 What have you used as a makeshift sled?
 Leave a comment!
 (Also, make sure you’re sledding on a hill that’s not crowded, and without obstacles like trees and rocks.
 These sleds can’t be steered.)

 - Fast constructed sled: This Instructables page shows how to make a fast sled from a cardboard box, a trashbag and (of course) duct tape.

 - Baby tub

 - Cushions from outdoor furniture

 - Tarp (especially if the snow is icy and hard)

 - Dog bed.
 Ask your dog first, and then wrap it in a trash bag with duct tape.